MissStrong/ICS4U/Unit 2/Note 2 - String Manipulation and Regular Expressions.md

 **Regular expressions**, often shortened to **regex** (**reg**ular **ex**pressions) are used to describe patterns in a file or webpage.

-When you are searching for a pattern, such as "lines that start with the letter Q or X", you can use a regular expression to accomplish that.
+When we are searching for a pattern, such as "lines that start with the letter Q or X", we can use a regular expression to accomplish that.
 When you are using CTRL-F (or ⌘-F for Mac users), there is often an option to use regular expressions.

-For example, you can use regular expressions to find patterns in Google Docs.
+For example, we can use regular expressions to find patterns in Google Docs.
 This is what the Find and Replace interface looks like in Google Docs.

 ![](../Images/Find_And_Replace.png)